-Selling, general and administrative expense for the three months ended March 31, 2016 increased compared to the same period in 2015 primarily due to higher compensation related costs of \$11.7 million as a result of increased headcount, which led to higher salaries, stock based compensation and commissions and higher marketing costs.
-In addition, in the first quarter of 2015 there was a refund of MDET taxes paid in 2014 of \$6.8 million as our aligners which are now no longer subject to the excise tax.
-These increased expenses were partially offset by lower outside litigation costs of \$1.4 million.
+Selling, general and administrative expense for the nine months ended September 30, 2016 increased compared to the same period in 2015 primarily due to higher compensation related costs of \$33.3 million primarily due to increased headcount in sales and customer support, which includes higher salaries expense, incentive bonuses and fringe benefits.
+We also incurred higher expenses from advertising and marketing of \$12.1 million, equipment and material costs of \$6.6 million, and outside services costs of \$5.7 million; additionally, during the first quarter of 2015 there was a refund of MDET taxes paid in 2014 of \$6.8 million as our aligners are now no longer subject to the excise tax.